 - Religious Education

 - Curriculum Links

 - Year 10 Work Experience 2018

 The Languages Department Team

-Eight dedicated, enthusiastic teachers who teach French and German and help our students achieve the highest grades possible.
+Eight dedicated, enthusiastic teachers who teach French, German and Spanish help our students achieve the highest grades possible.
 To see our team click here.

 Between us we offer many years teaching experience and a proven track record of high quality teaching and learning.